 Unmatched Replies or Refusals should be discarded after a reasonable period of time.
 However, information about any such unmatched messages may be useful for diagnostic purposes.

-A Neighbor Acquisition Message from a gateway which is already a direct neighbor should be responded to with a Reply and a Neighbor Acquisition Message.
+A Neighbor Acquisition Request from a gateway which is already a direct neighbor should be responded to with a Reply.